s0ftik3/reverso-api/README.md

         rude: Boolean
     }, // or null
     detected_language: String,
+    voice: String, // or null
-    voice: String // or null
+    sourceVoice: String // or null
 }
 ```